 Concern over the fluoride levels in tea

-Though somewhat controversial, most medical researchers agree that fluoride is safe and beneficial for dental health.
+Though drinking water flouridation is not without controversy, most medical researchers agree that fluoride is safe and beneficial for dental health.
 They also agree, however, that more is NOT better.
 If you go beyond the relatively low amounts of fluoride recommended by the US Department of Health and Human Services, a number of health problems (both mild and serious, temporary and permanent) can occur.

 Because fluoride is one of the most common minerals on earth, present in the air (especially in areas that are polluted with industrial emissions), soil, rocks, and water, it can be found at some level in almost all foods.